Justice, Equity, Diversity, Inclusion

 Our Commitment

 We view Justice, Equity, Diversity, and Inclusion not as a separate component of our work, but as the overarching blueprint through which we move toward a more just and sustainable society.
-That’s why Just Zero is committed to incorporating these values into all aspects of our work.
+That’s why Just Zero is committed to continuously examining and addressing access, power, racism, and social justice in all aspects of our work.
 That includes organizational decisions, program priorities, team conversations, hiring, internal and external communications, and organizational growth.

 Just Zero is a compassionate, welcoming, supportive, and equitable institution with zero tolerance for harassment, insensitivity, racism, sexism, ableism, ageism, homophobia, transphobia, xenophobia, or any other form of discrimination or bigotry.
 We strive to create a work environment where every team member feels safe to be their full, authentic self.